overview

 at what accuracy?

-• The length is 2.68892 when measured at much higher accuracy.
-For most practical applications, the length of 2.6cm is good enough.
+• The length is when measured at much higher accuracy.

 Note 1: The line represents a real object.
 It can be a leaf, or a rod.
 The important point being, the measurements in real-life are approximated.

 Note 3: The length of a real object can be a decimal number, that does not end or does not repeat.
-For example, a pencil is of length 3.68023cm length.
+For example, a pencil is of length cm length.
 The decimals in the number does not end or repeat.
 It is an interesting observation, that will help to understand some concepts later.

 The word "accuracy" means: state of being exactly correct.